Here you can find the legislation.

 Summary of amendments within EU Directive 2024/1438 relating to Honey

-Under current requirements, food businesses are required to list blends of honey as either ‘blend of EC honeys,’ ‘blend of non-EC honeys,’ ‘blend of EC and non-EC honeys.’
-Directive 2024/1438 amends labelling provisions of honey blends, requiring that all countries of origin must be indicated on the label in the principal field of vision and listed in descending order of weight, including their representing percentage of weight in the total product.
+The amendments to the rules will apply from 14 June 2026.
+Until that date, food businesses may continue to label blended honey in accordance with the existing rules, which require food businesses to list blends of honey as either ‘blend of EC honeys,’ ‘blend of non-EC honeys,’ ‘blend of EC and non-EC honeys.’
+Directive 2024/1438 amends the labelling provisions for honey blends, it requires that all countries of origin must be indicated on the label in the principal field of vision and listed in descending order of weight, including their representing percentage of weight in the total product.
 A tolerance of 5% for each share is permitted.

 Directive 2024/1438 permits the names of the countries of origin to be replaced with ISO alpha-2 country codes for <30g honey portions and omits ‘filtered honey’ from the list of permitted definitions.
-In addition, before June 2029, following feasibility studies, the European Commission will publish delegated acts determining methods of analysis and criteria for a traceability system.
+In addition, following feasibility studies, the European Commission have committed to publish delegated acts determining methods of analysis and criteria for a traceability system by June 2029.

 EU legislation